SigurdHuse/FYS3150/Project4/README.md

 # Simulating the The Ising model using the Metropolis algorithm

-The Ising model is a model which describes ferromagnetic properties, uses quantized spin, and limits each "particle" to only interact with its nearest neighbours in a static lattice.
+The Ising model consists of a static square grid filled with "particles", which can only interact with the particles to the: left, right, up and down of it.
+The model is used to describe ferromagnetic properties, and uses quantized spin.
 It consits of a LxL-grid filled with particles which have either +1 or -1 spin.
 To simulate such a system the program in this repository uses the Metropolis algorithm, which simulates a Markov chain describing the system.
-Running enough cycles of simulation the Chain reaches equilibrium, and we get good approximations of the analytical solution for energy and magnetization of the system.
+Running enough cycles of simulation the Chain reaches equilibrium, and we get a good approximations of the distribution of the states of the system.

 ## How to build
 ### With parallelization